wartoshika/qhun-transpiler/doc/lua.md

 ## What you should keep in mind when writing typescript code:

 1. Lua does not know about the difference between the `let` and `const` statement.
 Same as javascript `ES5`.
 These are just hints at compilertime and will be lost at runtime.
-2. You shoule use array destructing only for getting values from a multireturn function.
+2. You should use array destructing only for getting values from a multireturn function.
 See this example:
 ```typescript
 // myTypescriptFile.ts
 const [a, b, c, , e] = myMultiReturnFunction()